runehol/AwesomeTTS/README.md

         $ tools/symlink.sh [addons directory]  (e.g. ~/Anki/addons)

 - **Package into a Zip File:**
-  Build and package the files into a zip archive for installation somewhere else using the `package.sh` helper.
+  Package the files into a zip archive for installation somewhere else using the `package.sh` helper.
 This is also how the package is built for AnkiWeb.

         $ git clone https://github.com/AwesomeTTS/AwesomeTTS.git
         $ cd AwesomeTTS